100 Notable alumni of

 -

-Rupert James Hector Everett is a British actor.
+Rupert James Hector Everett is an English actor.
 He first came to public attention in 1981 when he was cast in Julian Mitchell's play and subsequent film Another Country (1984) as a gay pupil at an English public school in the 1930s; the role earned him his first BAFTA Award nomination.
 He received a second BAFTA nomination and his first Golden Globe Award nomination for his role in My Best Friend's Wedding (1997), followed by a second Golden Globe nomination for An Ideal Husband (1999).
 He voiced Prince Charming in the animated films Shrek 2 (2004) and Shrek the Third (2007).
 He also played John Lamont/Mr. Barron in Miss Peregrine's Home for Peculiar Children (2016).

 -